Accessibility at Auvik

 In cases where the assistive device presents a safety concern or where accessibility might be an issue, other reasonable measures will be used to ensure the access of goods and services.

-If a customer with a disability is accompanied by a support person, Auvik will ensure that both persons are allowed to enter the premises together and that the customer is not prevented from having access to the support person.
+Auvik does not have a physical office for customers to come onsite, however if a customer with a disability requires a support person to accompany them while interacting with members of the Auvik team, Auvik will ensure that the customer is not prevented from having access to the support person.

 In situations where confidential information might be discussed, consent will be obtained from the customer, prior to any conversation where confidential information might be discussed.